LECOM Health

 Multimorbidity: putting the pieces together

 Multimorbidity is rarely discussed in casual conversations.
 How do you know if you have it?
 When does it affect your overall health?
 What can you do to prevent or support it?
-In this article, Danielle Hansen, D.O., geriatric and internal medicine specialist at LECOM Institute for Successful Living, explains the importance of identifying multimorbidity so proper treatment plans can be developed.
+In this article, Danielle Hansen, D.O., geriatric and internal medicine specialist at LECOM Institute for Successful Aging, explains the importance of identifying multimorbidity so proper treatment plans can be developed.
 What is multimorbidity?
 In common communication, people talk about comorbidity.
 Most people, as they...Read More »

 Time is Brain: What is a stroke?